Mumps in Children

 - Wash your hands well before and after caring for your child.

-- Have your child cover his or her mouth and nose when sneezing or coughing.
+- Have your child cover their mouth and nose when sneezing or coughing.

 - Clean hard surfaces, toys, and doorknobs with a disinfectant.